domRiddle/ASF/Setting-up.md

 First step is ensuring that your OS can even launch ASF properly.
 ASF is written in C#, based on .NET Core and might require native libraries that are not available on your platform yet.
 Depending on whether you use Windows, Linux or OS X, you will have different requirements, although all of them are listed in **[.NET Core prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md)** that you should follow.
 Simply follow those instructions, there is a chance that you already have all required libraries, but you should double check.
 For example on Windows, all you need to do is to download & install `Visual C++ Redistributable for Visual Studio`, which could even be already installed by some other game/software that you're using.

 Next step is downloading **[latest ASF release](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)**.
-ASF is available in many formats, but you're interested in package that matches your operating system and architecture.
+ASF is available in many variants, but you're interested in package that matches your operating system and architecture.
 For example, if you're using `64`-bit `Win`dows, then you want `ASF-win-x64` package.
 For more information about available variants, visit **[compatibility](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility)** section.

 Once you get your package and extract the zip file, you'll have a bunch of files, folders and everything.
 Ignore all of that for now, since it's configuration time.
 Visit **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** page and follow instructions - you should at least generate one bot config file that you put in `config` directory.